+University of West Georgia

 How Students Assess Their Experience

 Students' perceptions of their cognitive and affective development, as well as their overall satisfaction with the institution, provide useful evidence of their educational experiences.
-For more details, refer to your Frequencies and Statistical Comparisons report.
+For more details, see your Frequencies and Statistical Comparisons report.

 Perceived Gains Among Seniors

 Students reported how much their experience at your institution contributed to their knowledge, skills, and personal development in ten areas